MSC Divina Cruise Ship Review. Is it the Ship for You?

 Specialty Dining

 This is an area where we were a little disappointed.
 The ship had two specialty dining venues – a sushi restaurant and a steakhouse.
-You could purchase a package or one of the restaurants at a discount but there was a set, limited menu available referred to as a “Dining Experience” for that price.
-Alternatively, you could purchase each item a la carte.
+You could purchase a package or one of the restaurants at a discount, but there was a set, limited menu available for that price, referred to as a “Dining Experience”.
+Alternatively, you could purchase each item à la carte.

-My husband and I have 20+ years of marketing experience and that just didn’t sit well with us.
-We simply moved on and went to the main dining room but it didn’t seem to us that they had an effective business model – turn away paying customers.
+My husband and I have 20+ years of marketing experience, and that just didn’t sit well with us.
+We simply moved on and went to the main dining room, but it didn’t seem to us that they had an effective business model to turn away paying customers.
 So, unfortunately, we were a bit soured on the experience and decided to stick with traditional dining for our short 3-day sailing.

 Amenities on board the MSC Divina

-There were several fun things on MSC Divina which were exciting and pretty unique.
-Doesn’t it seem like many cruise lines are starting to add unique adventure items to ships such as go-carts, bumper cars, and escape rooms.
+There were several fun things on the MSC Divina that were exciting and pretty unique.
+Doesn’t it seem like many cruise lines are starting to add unique adventure items to ships, such as go-carts, bumper cars, and escape rooms?
 Here are a few of the extras on this ship.
 Bowling – located in the sports bar.
 This two-lane alley was out of order for the first two days but up and running by the final day.

 Entertainment/Cruise Director Staff

 Overall, the entertainment onboard was quite unique.
 The large shows on the main stage featured talented performers.
-The major difference between MSC and other cruise lines, to me, is that there is little continuity within the performance.
+The major difference between MSC and other cruise lines, to me, is the lack of continuity in the performance.
 One evening featured a Tribute to Queen.
 However, 3 songs in, there was an opera number complete with costume, then back to Queen and one number from the ’50s or ’60s.

-We really enjoyed the cruise director staff.
-There were a couple of staffers in particular that led trivia and dance parties that were quite friendly and engaging.
-We arrived early to an entertainment venue and they approached us and chatted and made us feel very welcome.
+We really enjoyed the cruise director and staff.
+There were a couple of staffers in particular who led trivia and dance parties that were quite friendly and engaging.
+We arrived early at an entertainment venue, and they approached us, chatted, and made us feel very welcome.

 Overall Service on MSC Divina

 I would describe the service onboard MSC Divina as understated.
 All of the staff members we interacted with were kind and helpful.
-However, unlike standard American cruise lines they didn’t seem to go out of there way to make your experience better, especially the bar staff.
+However, unlike standard American cruise lines, they didn’t seem to go out of their way to make your experience better, especially the bar staff.

-The bar staff, in our experience, operated like they had a job to do and that was it.
+The bar staff, in our experience, operated like they had a job to do, and that was it.
 We only saw one laughing and joking with a guest throughout our cruise.
-We received better service if we sat at a table and waited for a waiter/waitress to come and take our drink order.
+We received better service when we sat at a table and waited for a waiter or waitress to take our drink order.
 That was fine if we were sitting to have a drink and enjoy music but if we were just passing from one venue to the next, it seemed a bit inefficient.

 Survey